How to Improve Your LinkedIn Profile for 2023

 Requesting Recommendations

-They can be extremely valuable, especially if coming from people who are respected in your network.
-If a high-profile client, past employer or leader in your space writes a recommendation for you and your business, you have a surefire way to positively impact prospective customers or employers, torn between choosing you or someone else.
+They can be extremely valuable, especially from respected people in your network.
+Suppose a high-profile client, past employer, or leader in your space writes a recommendation for you and your business.
+In that case, you have a surefire way to positively impact prospective customers or employers torn between choosing you or someone else.

 Be proactive about reaching out.
-LinkedIn offers a convenient menu in the Recommendations tab where you can reach out to your contacts and ask them for recommendations.
-When sending requests, personalize your message so that the person receiving it doesn't feel like you're just here to get a recommendation and disappear.
+LinkedIn offers a convenient menu in the Recommendations tab where you can contact your contacts and ask them for recommendations.
+When sending requests, personalize your message so the person receiving it doesn't feel like you're just here to get a recommendation and disappear.
 Make sure the request is honest and is deserved.

 Displaying Your Willingness to Learn

 LinkedIn is a great place to display your accomplishments and experience through your CV, endorsements, and recommendations.
 It's also a great place to show how you're still a work-in-progress, a student of life who is going through a process of never-ending improvement and hasn't grown complacent and stagnant after years of gathering experience.
-Displaying this quality will reassure your potential clients and employers that you're striving to keep up to date with the skills your industry is developing and demanding.
+Displaying this quality will make sure your potential clients and employers know that you're trying to keep up to date with the skills your industry is developing and demanding.

 It's especially valuable to display the most recently added certificates to show that you are just as passionate about learning as you are about working.